egovernment/eregistrations/README.md

 #### Template language

 The common way across frameworks is to write HTML strings, concat them and inject via innerHTML.

+There are few valid reasons for that.
+Firstly, it's what we're used to.
+In old days we served static HTML pages to browsers, that's how web applications where build and server.

-This is because it is what we were accustomed to, by serving static pages from a server to browsers in old days.
-Other reason is that HTML feels as most convenient way to many (especially designers, or front-end developers which don't want to mess with "server-side" language).
+Other reason is that HTML is convenient and readable format, and finally to work with plain HTML is especially important for designers or front-end developers which are not familiar with "server-side" language.

-The problem is that for SPA apps, HTML is limited approach, technically we write HTML, concat it, inject into DOM, and then get elements from DOM to do further processing.
+The problem is that for SPA apps, where we need to configure a lot of dynamic behaviors, defining view with HTML started to be a limited approach.

+Technically we write HTML, concat it, inject into DOM, and then get elements from DOM to do further configuration.
-It can be simpler and we can be more effective if from a start we would work with a DOM.
-This problem was well described by Jed Smith, who is the author of DOMO (simple lib that stands on same principle as DOMJS we use).
-See: http://www.youtube.com/watch?feature=player_detailpage&v=_EsgFWU-xwU#t=573s
+This closed circle limits our work, we need configure simple behaviors in cumbersome and errorprone way.
+This problem was also [well described by Jed Smith](http://www.youtube.com/watch?feature=player_detailpage&v=_EsgFWU-xwU#t=573s), who is the author of [DOMO](https://github.com/jed/domo) (simple lib that stands on same principle as DOMJS we use):

-So in eRegistrations we define templates with DOM, through [DOMJS](https://github.com/medikoo/domjs).
-It's actually plain JavaScript, see it's documentation for good introduction.
+This is the reason in eRegistrations we build DOM directly, and we use [DOMJS](https://github.com/medikoo/domjs) engine which allows us to do it in most straightforward and readable way.

-What we're left with, is the problem of maintainability by designers or front-end developers.
+What we're left with, is the problem of maintainability.

-First question, is, is it really a problem (?)
-Front-end developers are already familiar with JavaScript and it is not that they're forced to work with unfamiliar language, in our case we already have two front-end developers from our team working with that and they seem to do well by introducing and editing html on existing pages.
+First thing that we need to acknowledge, DOMJS is plain JavaScript, and that's the language any front-end developer is familiar with.
+So it shouldn't be a blocker for any dev to be able to edit DOMJS files.
+In first eRegistrations projets we already have two front-end developers working with that and they seem to do well by introducing and editing html on existing pages.

-Still, if there would be a need, we may also provide a cross HTML to DOMJS format, something similar [is already provided in Facebook React](http://facebook.github.io/react/docs/syntax.html) which shares very same concept.
+If still for some reason, it's advisable to maintain plain HTML (e.g. when we deal with a lot of static HTML like pages for public website) [our view engine also supports plain HTML injection](#defining-views-with-plain-html) and as long as there's no need to introduce any dynamic behaviors it's perfect solution for that.

 ##### Batch conversion of HTML into DOMJS
 If you need to convert large portions of HTML into DOMJS, doing such by hand can be timetaking task, for that there's HTML -> DOMJS converter, which you  can use from the shell.